Wifsimster/datagamer-api-v2/README.md

 **Params :**
 - id

-## Developer, Editor, Game, Genre & Plateform
+## Developer, Editor, Game, Genre & Platform

 I show only the methods associated with the developer but other objects support the same syntax.